PROPER SAUNA ETIQUETTE

 However, if you are sharing the sauna with people you do not know you must consider their preferences.
 Keep conversation to a minimum unless they seem happy to chat with you.

-SIT BACK AND RELAX
+SIT BACK & RELAX

 The most important thing to remember is to sit back, relax, and unwind.
 A sauna should be a highly relaxing and enjoyable experience.
 Don’t worry too much about the dos and don’ts.